frederic2ec/artikjs/README.md

 ### Why should I use Artik.js instead of vanilla javascript ?
 * ARTIK has been made with simplicity and compatibility in mind.
-ARTIK.js is a very lite javascript library that is and will always be compatible with old and new browsers,
+ARTIK.js is a very lite javascript library that is and will always be compatible with old and new browsers.

+* Instead of being one single Javascript file, Artik.js is completely modular, with each group of functions being its own separate module.

+* Artik is completely modern, free and open source.

+### It's time to ditch Jquery !

+* In many ways thanks to jQuery, jQuery itself is no longer needed.
+Switch to Artik 😉 🧊